Martin Hockey's End to End Walk: Land's End to John O'Groats

 • Cornwall and Devon: coast or inland?
 For me, the coast wins every time - tough, but some of the best scenery in England, although Andrew McCloy's main route is inland.

-• Cotswold Way or Offa's Dyke?
+• Cotswold Way or the Offa's Dyke Path?
 Some end-to-enders find the CW meanders too much (but short cuts are easy to find).

 • Pennine Way?
 Most end-to-enders use some or all of the PW, but Andy Robinson and Mike Salter both use alternatives - useful if you have already walked the PW.
+Linda Brackenbury found a route west of the PW, by Bowland and the Howgill Fells.
 Steve Blease also avoided the PW, using the Bollin Valley Way to by-pass Manchester, but also took in the Lake District.
 Geoff Gafford left the PW at Horton-in-Ribblesdale and took a more westerly route.
+Some walkers have followed the Alternative Pennine Way, but the guide book for that route is now 20 years old and hard to find.

 • West or East in Scotland?
 The West Highland Way is busy; the Cairngorms route is probably tougher but involves more road walking.
-For a central route using hill tracks from Killin to Fort Augustus and camping in the wild, read Mike and Gayle Bird's blog.
-For another central route for campers, using hill tracks from Spean Bridge to Killin (walking north to south), read Steve's Long Walk.
+If you are prepared to camp in the wild or use transport to reach accommodation, you could take a central route, as Linda Brackenbury did (using taxis to reach accommodation), crossing the Corrieyairack Pass.
+For another central route using hill tracks from Killin to Fort Augustus and camping in the wild, read Mike and Gayle Bird's blog.
+For a central route for campers, using hill tracks from Spean Bridge to Killin (walking north to south), read Steve's Long Walk.

 These are the choices each walker made: